joycl1210/aspheric/README.md

 <img src="images/rayfanplot_spheric.png" alt="rayfanplot_spheric" style="zoom:50%;" />

-The shape of the curve shows that we have *** aberration.
-The obtained value of 10 confirms that we have great amount of aberrations.
+The obtained value of $y'=10$ confirms that we have great amount of transverrse aberration.
 Let's run the code again, but with lower values of the beam diameter.

 <img src="images/spheric_beam_diameter.png"  />

 Thus, we conclude that the use of a spherical lens is a good choice when the paraxial approximation is valid.

+### Spherical abberation correction for a plano-convex lens

+Is there a value of $\kappa$ that leads to an optimized correction of the spherical aberration?
+In the case of our plano-convex lens, the answer is yes.
+It can be found in the litterature that a conic constant of $\kappa = -n^2$ minimizes the spherical aberration.
+Let's confirm this with our code.

+In the script, we choose a BK7 lens ($n=1.5168$) with a beam diameter that is close to the aperture of the lens.
+We define `k=-1.5168**2` .
+Below are the obtained figures:

+### Axicon

+In this example, we will show that the refractive axicon is simply an aspheric lens with an hyperbolic shape and a radius of curvature that tends to zero (in orde to get a sharp cone tip).

+In the script,